 - Vascular, adult and pediatric cardiac, superficial organ and gynecological and obstetric ultrasound

 Popular Career Options

-Upon completing an associate's degree or master's program in ultrasound, students are qualified for the following positions:
+Upon completing a degree program in ultrasound, students are qualified for the following positions:

 - Ultrasound technology professor